Undergraduate

 You will:

-• Develop specialisms in psychology and sociology
+• develop specialisms in psychology and sociology;

-• Be able to demonstrate detailed and contemporary knowledge and understanding in relation in relation to chosen specialisms
+• be able to demonstrate detailed and contemporary knowledge and understanding in relation in relation to chosen specialisms;

-• Through independent scholarly activity, synthesise and critically evaluate a wide range of
+• through independent scholarly activity, synthesise and critically evaluate a wide range of psychological and sociological theories, theorists, concepts and practices;

-• Become an independent, pragmatic, reflective and critical thinker.
+• become an independent, pragmatic, reflective and critical thinker.

 Modules